New toolkit aims to help minority mayors gain equitable access to climate change funding - NewsBreak

 Now they’re partnering with the African American Mayors Association to help provide more equitable access.

-Toney said some mayors already have plans in mind for climate project but they need help navigating the grant application process.
+Toney said some mayors already have plans in mind for climate projects, but they need help navigating the grant application process.

-“We can say all day that we have resources that are available to help cities create strategic plans, access federal funding, but if there’s no one in the office to push the buttons to make it happen, then it’s an opportunity that goes missed,” said Toney.
+“We can say all day that we have resources that are available to help cities create strategic plans and access federal funding, but if there’s no one in the office to push the buttons to make it happen, then it’s an opportunity that goes missed,” said Toney.

 Clean tech leaders say going green could also address health problems.